Yamaguti algebras and noncrossing partitions: Open questions

-There are several remarks and natural questions arising from our work.
+There are several natural questions arising from our work.

-First of all, we note that the fact that the upper bound for $\dim\Yam(n)$ obtained via the leading terms of Relations~\eqref{ay1'}--\eqref{ay6'} coincides with the lower bound also implies that these leading terms generate the ideal of the leading terms of the operad $\Yam$, which implies that~\eqref{ay1'}--\eqref{ay6'} form a Gröbner basis of relations of that operad.

-Second, we note that for Yamaguti algebras, there is an analogue of the result of Bremner~\cite{MR3265628}: the binary operation of the Yamaguti operad satisfies nontrivial identities.
-By a computer calculation, we established that the lowest degree in which such identity appears is $5$, and the corresponding identity is
+First, we note that for Yamaguti algebras, there is an analogue of the result of Bremner~\cite{MR3265628}: the binary operation of the Yamaguti operad satisfies nontrivial identities.
+By a computer calculation using Gr\"obner basis of operads \cite{OpGb} (where we assigned weight $0$ to the operation $-\cdot-$ and weight $1$ to the operation $\{-,-,-\}$, and computed the low arities part of the Gr\"obner basis for the corresponding elimination ordering), we established that the lowest degree in which such identity appears is $5$, and the corresponding identity is